1. BLOCKCHAIN MARKET AND BUSINESS MODEL OVERVIEW

 1.3 Decentralised Finance Environment

-To date, the use of DeFi protocols is not regulated, except where they can be established to fall within existing regulation (see 2.1 Regulatory Overview) but by the very nature of decentralisation, regulators would find it difficult to regulate truly decentralised products.
+To date, the use of DeFi protocols is not regulated, except where they can be established to fall within existing regulation (see 2.1 Regulatory Overview) but by the very nature of decentralisation, regulators would find it difficult to regulated truly decentralised products.

 2.1 Regulatory Overview